RNatsuki/express-like-framework/README.md

 - May not support all advanced routing patterns
 - Limited documentation and community support
 - No built-in view system
+- Static file serving is more basic than Express.js

 ## Contributing